Roam Around Scotland 8 Day Car Tour

 Day 2 Edinburgh - Loch Lomond - Oban

 Head north along Loch Lomond stopping off at Luss to visit this pretty little village on the loch banks.
-Continue west with the option of stopping for lunch at the Loch Fyne Oyster Bar to enjoy some of the fresh produce before heading through Inveraray visiting the castle and jail.
-Continue north to Oban spending time in Kilmartin Glen experiencing the Neolithic and Bronze Age chambered and round cairns, stone circles and rock carvings.
-Visit Dunadd Fort - the ancient capital of Scotland then known as Dalriada.
-Overnight Oban area.
+At the top of the loch you can cut across the Arrochar Alps along Glen Croe on the Rest & Be Thankful Pass (2), so named by the poor soldiers who had to engineer it.
+Continue west with the option of stopping for lunch at the Loch Fyne Oyster Bar (3) to enjoy some of the fresh produce before heading through Inveraray visiting the castle and jail(4).Either turn north at Inveraray (PURPLE ROUTE) or continue down the loch towards Oban spending time in Kilmartin Glen (6) experiencing the Neolithic and Bronze Age chambered and round cairns, stone circles and rock carvings.
+Visit Dunadd Fort - the ancient capital of Scotland then known as Dalriada (5).
+If you take the northerly route, stop Loch Awe Castle (E)

 Day 3 Isles of Mull, Iona and Staffa